Current Research Projects

 Project management at the Department of Epidemiology of UNIKA-T and the consortium: Dr. Inge Kirchberger

-Effects of narrative evidence in science news coverage of genomic research (start: 1.10.2020)
+DFG-project: Effects of narrative evidence in science news coverage of genomic research (2020-2024)

 This project investigates the strategies used by journalists to provide evidence for scientific claims in science news and how such ‘evidencing practices’ ultimately affect the audience.
 Specifically, we consider narratives as evidencing practices as they allow an intuitive understanding of complex scientific issues.

 - In the first phase of this project, print and televised German news reports on genomic research were examined for evidencing practices in a content analysis.
 Results show that almost half of the scientific claims reported are accompanied by narratives.
 In addition, narratives do not stand alone, but are most often combined with other evidencing practices (i.e. references to authorities or data).
 Narratives are used to support scientific claims and only rarely to contradict them.
 Generally, the narratives found in science coverage have a rich narrative quality (or high level of narrativity).
 Three types of narratives have emerged: stories of (1) the research process and the course of the study, (2) scientists conducting the research and (3) people benefitting from the research or being affected by it.